stelzinga/MF/Management_Framework-Appendix.md

 Many Checks are fully automated and should aim at embedding above Check Standards within the automation.
 Often, the results of Checks are sent by e-mail.
 In such cases, the content of the Mail should be what is called Self-contained i.e., the receiver of the Mail should be able to understand what is expected.

 When setting up a Self-Contained Mail system, assume that the Receiver of the mail:
-- is completly unaware of why he/she receives such Mail;
+- is completely unaware of why he/she receives such Mail;
 - has little knowledge of the Activity(ies) the Check is relevant to.

 The following are guidelines on how to set this up: